-The door chain is great for anyone and everyone but particularly for the elder or vulnerable.
+The door chain is great for anyone and everyone but mainly for the elderly or vulnerable.
 The door chain allows you to open the door by 5-6 inches.
-This will give you enough room to receive a form of identification from the visitor, without having to fully open the door.
+This will give you enough room to receive a form of identification from the visitor, without having to open the door fully.

-The door chain is really easy to fit yourself.
-There are 6 screws, so as long as you can use a drill then you are good to go.
+The door chain is easy to fit yourself.
+There are six screws, so as long as you can use a drill, then you are good to go.

 High-Security Door Chain.